 Can the quartet play with a singer?

 Absolutely!
 A singer is the perfect addition to a string quartet, allowing you to have the soaring beauty of the voice combined with the richness of the string quartet.

 How far in advance should I book?

-That being said, we regularly handle last-minute bookings at Encore and can easily find a string quartet for you at short notice.
+That being said, we regularly handle last-minute bookings at Encore and string quartet hire is easy for us to arrange for you at short notice.

-If you’re looking for a string quartet for an event within the next few weeks, get in touch with our team! [email protected]
+If you’re looking for a string quartet for an event within the next few weeks, get in touch with our team at [email protected]!

 Do I have to pay travel fees?

 You may have to factor in travel costs if the quartet is not local.
 Most groups will travel for free within a set radius from their home (generally 15-20 miles) and will charge extra for any travel outside that area.